 Cheng (1976) added that the classical world operates under the principle of causal determinism, where every object and motion depends on things that existed before it in time.
-The conditions before a given thing are necessary and sufficient conditions for its existence, with the cause of a thing being the set of conditions that existed as individually necessary and
+The conditions before a given thing are necessary and sufficient conditions for its existence, with the cause of a thing being the set of conditions that existed as individually necessary and jointly sufficient for it.
+However, this logical description of causation does not fully capture how a set of conditions becomes the cause of a thing, which requires the power of motion to produce an impact or act on another thing to produce motion.
+Thus, the law of causality involves the sufficiency and necessity of conditions, the efficacy of motion and force (free will), and priority in time.

 However, with Einstein's theory of relativity, this view was challenged, and a new concept of time emerged relative to the observer's frame of reference (Bergmann, 1976).
-The concept of time is a fundamental aspect of everyday lived experience and plays a central role in many scientific disciplines, including physics, cosmology, and neuroscience.
+The concept of time is a fundamental aspect of everyday lived experience and plays a central role in scientific disciplines, including physics, cosmology, and neuroscience.
 At its core, time refers to the ordering and duration of events "as history unfolds and events come into being" (Dieks, 2006, p.
-157) and provides a framework for understanding the behaviour of physical systems with the timing of space3 and the spacing of time4 (Malpas, 2015).
-"The old mechanical metaphor 'The world is a giant clock' condenses in one image the principal features of Newtonian physics - namely, atomicity, objectivity, and determinism" (Herbert, 2011, p. xi) and time's linearity in the observable world.
+157) and provides a framework for understanding the behaviour of physical systems with the timing of space and the spacing of time (Malpas, 2015).
+"The old mechanical metaphor 'The world is a giant clock' condenses in one image the principal features of Newtonian physics namely, atomicity, objectivity, and determinism" (Herbert, 2011, p. xi) and time's linearity in the observable world.
 Hooft (2018) further described the universe as structured by space-time, which serves as a framework for events defined by their locations in space and moments in time.
 The number of coordinates needed indicates the space-time dimension, typically real numbers.
 The time coordinate is distinct, the only coordinate that allows for a meaningful definition of an ordering, known as the arrow of time, which establishes an orientation for events and enables the definition of a partial ordering for all events.
 This notion figuratively depicts time as an 'arrow', a 'flow', a 'passage', or a 'flight' (Liu, 2017).

 The ordering of all events has a defined orientation temporally rooted in the arrow of time.
-On the Chinese view of time, Chai (2014) differentiated Dao time, cosmological time (or heavenly time), and human-measured time as follows:
+On the Chinese view of time, Chai (2014) differentiated 道 Dao time, cosmological time (or heavenly time) in relations to human's experience, and human-measured time as follows: